Relampago median real estate price is $72,425, which is less expensive than 96.8% of Texas neighborhoods and 97.5% of all U.S. neighborhoods.

 Real estate vacancies in Relampago are 5.2%, which is lower than one will find in 63.8% of American neighborhoods.
 Demand for real estate in Relampago is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-One of the unique characteristics of the Relampago neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.6% of the neighborhoods in America.
+The Relampago neighborhood stands out for having an average per capita income lower than 97.6% of the neighborhoods in the United States.
 The Relampago neighborhood also has a greater percentage of children living in poverty (63.3%) than found in 97.6% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, the Relampago neighborhood is unique for having just 6.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 96.3% of America's neighborhoods.